ljjTYJR/PapersReading/Point_Set_Registration.md

     - This paper propose a registration method using global features to register point sets.
 The paper claims that it can handle the registration problem in the case of overlap is about 40%(Low overlap.)
     - The features extraction are realized by *EGI(Extended Gaussian Image)*, it is a kind of *distribution* to represent the directional variable(Though this paper describe it by histogram).
 The rotation estimation is then computed by optimizing correletion of two histograms.
 (By the way, this kind of features is translation-invariant).
     - Translation is computed based on the rotation got from step 2.

-- **A fast automatic method for registration of partially-overlapping range images**

-  > Chen, Chu-Song, Yi-Ping Hung, and Jen-Bo Cheng.
-"A fast automatic method for registration of partially-overlapping range images." *Sixth International Conference on Computer Vision (IEEE Cat.
-No. 98CH36271)*.
-IEEE, 1998.
-  >
-  > **Citations:** 123

 ## PCA-based Algorithm